KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 I learned the term "tangential learning" from my colleague and friend Neetu Jain who also happens to be the DFW Women in Product Chapter Lead/Chair.

-Throughout the year, I attended product events through JPMorgan Chase Product Ignite and DFW Women in Product.
-The events were outstanding, and I thoroughly enjoyed the focus on user.
+Throughout the year, I attended JPMorgan Chase Product Ignite and DFW Women in Product events.
+The content was outstanding, and I thoroughly enjoyed the focus on user.

 During the second quarter, I took part in a five-part security competition and finished close to the top 10%.